 It’s the technology preferred for making sophisticated and very strong parts.
 The technology is also expensive and it’s controlled by a qualified engineer.
 It’s best suited for demanding applications such as aerospace, defense, automotive, and medical parts.

 This is a technology similar to the SLA technique.
 It requires post building curing and support structures.
 The process is faster and a shallow reservoir of photoresist may be used to cut down costs.

 A conventional light source is used to cure the resin.
 There is a variation of this process known as continuous liquid interface production.
 The parts are pulled in a continuous motion from the vat with no layers using a non-interrupted process.

 When the parts are withdrawn, they cross a light barrier which is programmed to alter the configuration to form the requisite pattern on the plastic.
 The finished product has a smooth finish and excellent dimensional tolerance.

 Laminated Object Manufacturing (LOM)

-This technology uses thermoplastic materials and the surface finish is usually rough. metal foil, plastic sheet or paper laminates can be used.
+This technology uses thermoplastic materials and the surface finish is usually rough. metal foil, plastic sheet, or paper laminates can be used.
 The technology is cheaper compared to SLM or SLS and the finished product is also less sophisticated.
-Using paper laminates produces a finished product which is similar to wood and can be worked on accordingly.
+Using paper laminates produces a finished product that is similar to wood and can be worked on accordingly.

 The thickness of the layer is dropped and a new laminate glued on top and the process is repeated.
-The stacking method results in finished parts which aren’t too sophisticated.
+The stacking method results in finished parts that aren’t too sophisticated.

 Welcome visit us, any metal and plastic design and machining questions, we are here to support you.
 Our services email address: